 Planting a pollinator garden is a win-win, all around.

 Can I share something really embarrassing here?
 If you read my “15 mistakes to avoid in the garden” post you likely already know this, but… when we first started gardening, I literally said “growing flowers is pointless”.
 I thought that just because it didn’t feed me directly, it was a waste of water, time, and space.
-That was likely one of the most ignorant and idiotic things I have ever said.
+That was likely one of the most stupid things I have ever said.

 Now, we incorporate flowering plants for pollinators into every nook and cranny of the garden that we can!
 We tuck them into raised garden beds as companion plants with vegetables, around borders in our more wild spaces, under and around trees, and in containers throughout the property.
 Moreover, we our garden has become a Certified Wildlife Habitat!
 Check out this article to learn how to make your space more wildlife-friendly – and get certified too if you wish!